 Oncogenes and tumor suppressor genes

-Oncogenes and tumor suppressor genes are classes of genes that code for various proteins that are involved in the progression of the cell cycle.
+Oncogenes and tumor suppressor genes are classes of genes commonly implicated in the induction of .

 Tumor suppressor genes, on the other hand, are in charge of negative regulation of the cell cycle, so their protein products stop its progression and promote apoptosis or cell death.